Our training provides essential knowledge and practical tools to help

 In spite of this very fragile window of time, the adolescent brain is actually a power-house for learning as it literally reconfigures itself for life in the adult world, and this session ultimately explains how you can most effectively support young people-and yourself!-through the turbulent transition into adulthood.

 Thriving or Simply Surviving?
-Hope for the 'Helpless' Brain
+Strengthening the Vulnerable Brain

 Many children can be considered ‘vulnerable’ and there are various reasons why they may not have yet developed brains which are well equipped to learn, adapt, make decisions and function well in general.